The sorrows of a smooth digraph: the first hardness criterion for infinite directed graph-colouring problems: Introduction

 \subsection{A couple of thoughts on how to approach the paper}

 This paper is organised as follows: We introduce definitions and notation in~\Cref{sect:prelims}.
 In \Cref{sect:poly}, we discuss the results on $4$-ary pseudo-Siggers polymorphisms derived from~\Cref{thm:10}. \Cref{sect:newideas} motivates the new methods developed for the proof of our main theorem.
 We formalise these methods in~\Cref{sect:finitising,sect:defalpha,sect:reductionistic}.
 Finally, in \Cref{sect:summaryofproof} we derive \Cref{thm:10} from two auxiliary propositions that will be proved in the subsections therebefore.
-All omitted proofs can be found in the appendix.

 A sketch of the key ideas behind the main theorem is provided in \Cref{sect:structureofproof}, once the necessary terminology has been established to ensure comprehension of these concepts.
 Although the structure of the proof of \Cref{thm:10} is rather complex, the reader might find comfort in \Cref{fig:overview}, designed to provide guidance.
 We hope the figure, as well as this introductory text, might appeal to the reader's reason; otherwise, perhaps the following, equivalent lines might appeal to their heart: